Lifeng-Liang/DbEntry/doc/en/ASP.NET/WorkingWithMembership.md

 </configuration>
 ````

 2\.
-Add the references of "Leafing.Util", "Leafing.Data" and "Leafing.Web"
+Add the references of "Leafing.Core", "Leafing.Data" and "Leafing.Web"

 3\.
 Create a new page named "MyLogin.aspx"